 Beyond getting found, your dealership also gains credibility and trust.
 If a car shopper reads a blog post on your site about keeping their car safe in a big storm, or one that compares two similar models that they’re interested in, they begin to view you as their local car expert.
 The trust they gain can then translate into a call to your dealership, which, down the line, might end in a sale.

-That’s the important thing to remember when thinking about a dealership blog: the point isn’t to sell a car right now from your content.
+That’s the important thing to remember when thinking about content marketing for dealerships: the point of the blog isn’t to sell a car right now from your content.
 You want to give people free resources now, so that they will pay you for them later, in the form of a new vehicle.
-Content marketing is a marathon, not a sprint: position yourselves as the people who inform instead of sell.
+Content marketing, especially for dealerships is a marathon, not a sprint: position yourselves as the people who inform instead of sell.
 Give people the opportunity to find you, instead of seeking them out.
 You’re helping them, in their own time, instead of forcing a possibly poorly timed or irrelevant ad into their living room.

 With all of this in mind, there are certain characteristics that every blog post, podcast, or other piece of content should have.
 We like to call them the 4 U’s: